Martha Brotherton

 Martha Harvey Brotherton (born Martha Harvey; bapt.
-1782 – 25 January 1861) was an English cookbook writer best known as the author of Vegetable Cookery (1812), the earliest known vegetarian cookbook.
-A committed member of the Bible Christian Church in Salford, she promoted the church's principles of meat-free and alcohol-free living through her writing.
-Her book, published anonymously and later issued in several expanded editions, has been recognised as a foundational text in the history of vegetarianism.
-She was also involved in the early activities of the Vegetarian Society, attending its first annual meeting.
+1782 – 25 January 1861) was an English cookbook writer.
+She is best known as the author of Vegetable Cookery (1812), an early vegetarian cookbook associated with the Bible Christian Church in Salford.
+The book was published anonymously and later issued in several expanded editions.
+Brotherton attended the first annual meeting of the Vegetarian Society.
 She was married to Joseph Brotherton, a minister in the Bible Christian Church and Salford's first Member of Parliament.

 Biography

 Early life and family

-Martha Harvey was baptised on 1782 in Whittington, Derbyshire, the daughter of Joseph Harvey.
+Martha Harvey was baptised in 1782 in Whittington, Derbyshire, the daughter of Joseph Harvey.
 (Note: Sources vary regarding Brotherton's birth year, listing it as 1781, 1783, or 1784.
-The Oxford Dictionary of Biography gives the year of her baptism as 1782 and her parents as Joseph and Martha Harvey (née Brotherton).
+The Oxford Dictionary of Biography gives the year of her baptism as 1782 and her parents as Joseph and Martha Harvey.
 This identification of her mother as Martha is supported by her Weaste Cemetery Heritage Trail biography.
-However, baptismal records from Whittington, Derbyshire for the years 1781 to 1784 list only one Martha Brotherton, who was baptised on 24 June 1782, with her parents listed as Joseph and Hannah Harvey.)
+However, baptismal records from Whittington, Derbyshire, for the years 1781 to 1784 list only one Martha Harvey, who was baptised on 24 June 1782, with her parents listed as Joseph and Hannah Harvey.)
 She had several siblings.
-Her brother, William Harvey, became a notable figure in Salford's Bible Christian Church and various social reform movements, including the Vegetarian Society, temperance, and parliamentary reform.
-William also served as Mayor of Salford in 1857 and 1858.
+Her brother, William Harvey, became active in Salford's Bible Christian Church and in reform movements including the Vegetarian Society, temperance, and parliamentary reform.
+He served as Mayor of Salford in 1857 and 1858.

 On 12 March 1805, she married Joseph Brotherton (1783–1857) at Whittington Anglican Church, Derbyshire.
-The couple initially resided in Manchester before moving to Salford, where her husband inherited his father's cotton mill, became a minister of the Bible Christian Church, and eventually Salford's first Member of Parliament.
+The couple initially lived in Manchester before moving to Salford, where her husband inherited his father's cotton mill, became a minister of the Bible Christian Church, and later became Salford's first Member of Parliament.
 The couple had four children, including Helen.

 Vegetable Cookery

-Brotherton played a significant role in the Bible Christian Church, both as a minister's wife, and as the author of the first vegetarian cookbook, Vegetable Cookery, in 1812.
-The book was originally published anonymously and was republished several times throughout the 19th-century.
+Brotherton was associated with the Bible Christian Church as a minister's wife and as the author of Vegetable Cookery, published in 1812.
+The book was originally published anonymously and was republished several times during the 19th century.

-Historians have observed that Brotherton's book guided early 19th-century Americans in adopting vegetarianism.
-Kathryn Gleadle notes that the book was crucial to the movement, forming the basis for later vegetarian cookbooks.
+Laura J. Miller and Emilie Hardman state that Brotherton's book guided some early 19th-century American readers in adopting vegetarianism.
+Kathryn Gleadle describes the book as central to the early movement and as a basis for later vegetarian cookbooks.

 Vegetarian Society

-Brotherton attended the first annual meeting of the Vegetarian Society, as well as other meetings.
+Brotherton attended the first annual meeting of the Vegetarian Society and other meetings of the society.

 Death

-Brotherton died of a heart attack on 25 January 1861 at her home in Pendleton, Salford at the age of 78.
+Brotherton died of a heart attack on 25 January 1861 at her home in Pendleton, Salford, aged 78.
 She was buried alongside her husband at Weaste Cemetery, Salford.
 A statue was made for her by Matthew Noble.